What is a "time-based" futures contract?

 - Underlying Asset of each contract is: 1/1000th of the corresponding digital currency

-- Leverage: Allows you to enter a futures position that is worth much more than you are required to pay upfront.
+- Leverage: Allows you to enter a futures position that is worth more than you are required to pay upfront.
 Leverage is the ratio of the initial margin to the order value of a contract

 - Margin: Funds required in order to open and maintain a position.
 You can use both fiat and digital assets as your margin.